Theatre Individual Project Funding Expert Panel comments

 Support material

 • The panel appreciated when applicants attached resumes for all collaborators on their project.
-They especially appreciated when the resumes showed evidence of past experience in the roles that these collaborators would be filling within your project.
+They especially appreciated when the resumes showed evidence of experience in the roles that artists would be filling within your project.

-• Letters of support or identified mentors/team members were helpful as they gave the panel confidence in the artists’ abilities to complete their projects.
+• Letters of support or identified mentors/team members were helpful, especially for emerging artists, as they gave the panel confidence in the artists’ abilities to complete their projects.

-• The panel appreciated when applicants submitted an excerpt as a writing sample, as opposed to a full script.
+• The panel appreciated when applicants submitted an excerpt as a writing sample, and preferred that the sample be specific to the project being applied with, as opposed to a sample from past writing.

 • For projects that involved collaborations with other organizations or public entities (e.g., hospitals, schools, etc.), it was helpful when letters of support from those organizations were attached to show that there was an established relationship and vested interest in the project.